coq/roadmaps/text/roadmap-8.6.md

 # Elaboration, Gallina

-- [ ] Ltac implementation refactoring, "Ltac as a plugin" (P.M.
+- [ ] :exclamation: Ltac implementation refactoring, "Ltac as a plugin" (P.M.
 Pédrot).
  Uniform handling of generic arguments.

   Incompatibilities:
-  ! at the syntax level, when using constr:, ltac:
+   at the syntax level, when using constr:, ltac:
 	grammar entries in Ltac code, parentheses become mandatory (e.g.: constr:((x, y)) for the pair of terms x y). ipattern_list:([] []).
 Uniformity vs "non-uglyness".